PaperMC/docs/docs/paper/how-to/anti-xray.md

       - deepslate_redstone_ore
       replacement-blocks:
       # Chest is a tile entity and can't be added to hidden-blocks in engine-mode: 2.
-      # But adding chest here will hide buried treasures, if max-chunk-section-index is increased.
+      # But adding chest here will hide buried treasures, if max-block-height is increased.
       - chest
       - amethyst_block
       - andesite